 She started bending into the shape of a banana.
 “Taa-dahh!” she said.
 “That’s nice, kid—but you’re going to need more than that to make it in this town,” I said.
 “This time of year is tough on bananas, see.
-Sometimes when it’s cold they don’t ripen like we need them to.
-If that ever happens,” I assured her, “we get on the case and replace them no questions asked.”
+Sometimes when it’s cold, they don’t ripen as we need them to.
+If that ever happens,” I assured her, “we get on the case and replace them, no questions asked.”
 She was a good listener.
 Maybe too good.

 We made it through the crate.
 She got tangled up trying to improvise a pear.
 “It’s alright,” I assured her.
 “Pears take time.
 They ripen from the inside.”
 The phone rang.
 It was a mime-informant calling with a tip on a hot case.
 I could hear him struggling to get out of his box.
 “Let’s go,” I said.
 I grabbed my unicycle, she rolled into a ball, and we headed downtown.